 - In preparation: The homotopy type of the topological bordism category.

-- In preparation: Comparing combinatorial models for moduli space and their compactifications (draft), joint with Daniela Egas.
+- 2015, joint with Daniela Egas Comparing combinatorial models for moduli space and their compactifications, arXiv.

 - 2011-2013 (June 2013 version), Constructing higher string operations for manifolds using radial slit configurations, submitted.

 - 2011, An elementary proof of the string topology structure of compact oriented surfaces, arXiv.

 - 2011, The string topology structure of the Lie groups SU(n), U(n), Sp(n), G2 and F4.

 - 2014, Man himself compared to insects, an essay on the natural history of insects in the late 17th century as an expression of an underlying debate on the nature of generation.
 Its focus is on the contrasting the works of Goedaert and Swammerdam.

 - 2014, Johan de Witt's work on annuities and the quantification of probability, an essay on the history of probability theory I wrote for a course on the scientific revolution.

 - One can find Hendriks' 1852 English translation of Johan de Witt's Waerdye van Lyf-renten Naer Proportie van Los-Renten (1672) here.
 That version is missing Hendriks' translation of Hudde's certification and de Witt's supplement.
 I've typed these up and you can find them here.

 - 2011-2013, AJBSSTS Notes, June 20th version of the notes.